 The Main Walk starts along the North Downs Way and soon reaches Gatton Park, which was landscaped by Lancelot “Capability” Brown.
 A choice of routes through this attractive parkland ends with a steady climb through woods to a popular viewpoint at Reigate Hill and the chance for a mid-morning snack.

 An alternative Circular Walk from Tattenham Corner omits the viewpoints on the North Downs but should be less affected by the motorway noise which can detract from the first half of the Main Walk.
-Directions are also given to and from the nearest station to Walton on the Hill (Tadworth), enabling various Short Walks.
+Finally, directions are also given to and from the nearest station to Walton on the Hill (Tadworth), enabling various Short Walks.

-The most frequent service is from the station in Epsom town centre, which has direct trains every 5-10 minutes to both Victoria and Waterloo.
-Conversely, Epsom Downs station is hidden away at the end of a long residential street, at the end of a single-track branch line with just an hourly service (Mon–Sat only) to Victoria via West Croydon.
+The most frequent return service is from the station in Epsom town centre, which has trains every 5-10 minutes to Victoria, Waterloo and London Bridge.
+Hidden away at the end of a long residential street, Epsom Downs station has a half-hourly service to Victoria via West Croydon.

 Car drivers could manage the Main Walk by parking in Coulsdon and travelling to the start from Coulsdon South station, returning from Tattenham Corner or Tadworth to Coulsdon Town.
-The Circular Walk is simpler as there are free car parks on the edge of Epsom Downs.
+There are free car parks on the edge of Epsom Downs for the Circular Walk.

 If you want to break for tea in Walton on the Hill, the Village Café (01737-814171; open to 5pm Mon–Fri, 4pm weekends) has a nice location overlooking Mere Pond and serves home-made cakes, pastries and cream teas.
 Stronger fare is available at the Blue Ball (see above) and The Bell (01737-812132; closed weekday afternoons), a quirky pub known locally as The Rat.

-There are no refreshment places near Epsom Downs station, but plenty of choice if you take the slightly longer ending to Epsom.
+There are no refreshment places near Epsom Downs station but plenty of choice if you take the slightly longer ending to Epsom.
 A suggested place on the route into the town is The Amato (01372-721309), a “Grumpy Mole Restaurant” which serves afternoon tea from 3-5pm (Mon–Sat) as well as normal pub fare.
 There are many cafés, coffee shops and pubs in the town centre itself.

 After the walk, we would love to get your feedback

-Out: (not a train station)
+Out (not a train station)

-Back: (not a train station)
+Back (not a train station)

-National Rail: 03457 48 49 50 • Travelline SE (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234
+National Rail: 03457 48 49 50 • Travelline (bus times): 0871 200 22 33 (12p/min) • TFL (London) : 0343 222 1234